qMRLab/mooc/4 B1 Mapping/03-Filtering/02-Filters and smoothing.md

 Convolution using a Gaussian kernel
 :::

-One property of the convolution is that the convolution of two functions is the multiplication of the Fourier Transforms of each function following by an inverse Fourier transform:
+One property of the convolution is that the convolution of two functions is the multiplication of the [Fourier transforms](Fourier_transform) of each function following by an [inverse Fourier transform](https://en.wikipedia.org/wiki/Fourier_inversion_theorem):

 ```{math}